krbnite/udacity-computer-vision/Stanford/Natural-Language-Processing/README.md

 One inefficient, but easy-to-understand "naive" algorithm:
 * Naive SoftMax

+...each vector has two representation: as a center word, and as a context word.

 ...at 28mins in, I only have 40mins left for this project today, so I'll stop taking notes and just watch.
 Maybe come back to this.